doctor-phil/personal-website/content/authors/frontpage/_index.md

 Read more about my research [here](/research/), or in my [CV](uploads/Philip_Solimine_CV.pdf).

-I teach courses in quantitative economics and data science at the undergraduate, masters, and PhD levels.
+I teach graduate and undergraduate courses in quantitative economics and data science.
 For course notes and other information, see [here](/teaching/).

+I am on the job market in the 2024-2025 academic year.